 1. Altitude Sickness

-You’ve probably heard or read several places that you should adjust to the altitude in Cusco before you take off on a hike like the classic Inca Trail or Salkantay Trek.
+You’ve probably heard or read several places that you should adjust to the altitude in Cusco before you take off on the classic Inca Trail hike, Salkantay Trek or Rainbow Mountain.
 This is probably the number one thing to know before traveling to Cusco because it’s no joke.

 I lived in Vail, Colorado for several years which sits at an elevation of 8,000 feet and I never experienced altitude sickness like I did when I first arrived in Cusco.
 Cusco sits just above 11,000 feet or 3,400 meters for my non-American friends.